kormang/kormang.github.io/_posts/2024-09-18-functions-objects-and-data.md

 ```

-As we can see, `struct ClosureData` is used to store data that will later be used inside equivalent of the `run` function.
-To support that, we pass additional parameter to it, since in C the function is not a member of a class.
-The parameter `arg` emulates, `this` keyword in object oriented languages.
-Since, we don't have templates and generics, `pthread` expects function that accepts `void*` as argument, and later inside of the function we cast it to our struct, to get the data we need.
+As we can see, `struct ClosureData` is used to store data that will later be used inside the equivalent of the `run` function.
+To support that, we pass an additional parameter to it, since in C, the function is not a member of a class.
+The parameter `arg` emulates the `this` keyword in object-oriented languages.
+Since we don't have templates and generics, `pthread` expects a function that accepts `void*` as an argument, and later inside the function, we cast it to our struct to retrieve the necessary data.

-Here is one way to implement it in Python that illustrates the concept we're trying to understand.
+Here is one way to implement this concept in Python, which illustrates the idea we're trying to grasp.

 ```python
 import threading